youssefHosni/AI-Books-Assignments-Answers/Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow/Chapter 8: Dimensionality Reduction.md

 8. Does it make any sense to chain two different dimensionality reduction algorithms?

 Answer:
+Yes, For example we can use PCA for first remove large number of uneeded usless dimension then use LLE to remove more dimension.
+This will be similar to use LLE but in fraction of time.

 9. Load the MNIST dataset (introduced in Chapter 3) and split it into a training set and a test set (take the first 60,000 instances for training, and the remaining
 10,000 for testing).
 Train a Random Forest classifier on the dataset and time how long it takes, then evaluate the resulting model on the test set.
 Next, use PCA to